tddg/cs475-fall21/lab0.md

 You will submit your assignment using GitLab.
-The submission will consist of whatever is contianed in your **private** `intro-go` repository.
+The submission will consist of whatever is contianed in your **private** `labs` repository.

-1. You will need to share your **private** repository with our GTA Michael (his GitLab ID is the same as his mason email ID: `mcrawsha`).
+1. You will need to share your **private** repository with our GTA (his GitLab ID is the same as his mason email ID: `tbd`).

 2. Commit all your changes by typing:

 	```
-	% git commit -am 'the final awesome solution of proj0b: [Your Name] and [Your GMU ID]'
+	% git commit -am 'the final awesome solution of lab0: [Your Name] and [Your GMU ID]'
 	```

 And that's all.
 We will check the timestamp (your last commit timestamp) for late submission.
-So make sure to submit before the deadline.
+Make sure to submit before the deadline.